-This class allows one to model individual subsystems and it is useful for:
+This class allows one to model individual subsystems and it is useful for the following reasons.

-- 1. creating a subsy object and pass it to an lss object with the addSystem method.
-In this way, dynamics and constraints of the subsystem will be added to the LSS. - 2. extracting a subsystem from an lss object through the getSystem method.
+- 1. Creating a subss object and pass it to an lss object with the addSystem method.
+In this way, dynamics and constraints of the subsystem will be added to the LSS. - 2.
+Extracting a subsystem from an lss object through the getSystem method.